InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Training Data Details

 Our model's versatile capabilities are the direct result of a comprehensive, mixed training dataset, visually summarized in Figure~\ref{fig:train_data}.
 This dataset is meticulously curated to expose the model to a wide spectrum of conditional inputs, combining large-scale, self-synthesized data for complex compositional tasks with established public datasets for foundational spatial control.

 \paragraph{Synthesized Data Corpus.} To enable sophisticated, instruction-driven editing and composition, we generated a large-scale corpus of training examples.
 This corpus focuses on tasks that are poorly represented in public datasets but are crucial for real-world applications.
+It is used only as training data and is not released as a new dataset with this submission; generated samples are filtered automatically for visual quality and instruction alignment.
 Our synthesis pipeline covers the following key areas:

 \begin{itemize} \item \textbf{Reference-based Generation:} This category involves tasks that condition the output on multiple input images and a textual instruction. \begin{itemize} \item \textbf{Face Swapping:} Training triplets consist of a source face image, a target person's image, and an instruction to transfer the facial identity. \item \textbf{Multi-Subject Composition:} To teach complex relational reasoning, we generate scenes described by prompts involving multiple, often unrelated, subjects (e.g., ``\textit{An old man, a French Bulldog, a tuba, and a rattlesnake in a sunny park}''). \item \textbf{Virtual Try-on:} Samples include a person, multiple clothing items, and potentially a pose skeleton, with instructions to dress the person in the specified apparel. \item \textbf{Re-Lighting:} Data consists of a foreground subject and a new background, with the goal of seamlessly integrating the subject into the new lighting environment. \item \textbf{Style Transfer:} We provide a content image and a style reference image (e.g., a photograph and a sketch), instructing the model to render the content in the given artistic style. \end{itemize}